Starting School in Reception

 Joining St Peter’s from Another School

 Moving house and school can be traumatic or at the very least a little daunting.
 We will manage your child’s move with care, professionalism and sensitivity.
-You are encouraged to bring your children with you when you visit, where they can spend some time in the class they may join.
+You are encouraged to bring your children with you when you visit, so that they can spend some time in the class they may join.
 All children are invited to spend one or two half days in school in the term before they start, if this is feasible.
 We ease the transition by operating a buddy system, where a child will volunteer to look after their new classmate.

-Our pupil admission number (PAN) is 24.
+We can admit up to 26 pupils in each year group.
 The Local Authority applies the following admissions criteria in the event of oversubscription:

 If the number of preferences for the school is more than the number of spaces available, places will be allocated in the following priority order: